stacks-network/stacks-core/CONTRIBUTING.md

 Reviewers should make use of Github's "pending comments" feature.
 This ensures that the review is "atomic": when the reviewer submits the review, all the comments are published at once.

-Reviewers should aim to **perform a reviewer in one sitting** whenever possible.
+Reviewers should aim to **perform a review in one sitting** whenever possible.
 This enables a reviewer to time-box their review, and ensures that by the time they finish studying the patch, they have a complete understanding of what the PR does in their head.
 This, in turn, sets them up for success when writing up the acceptance plan.
 It also enables reviewers to mark time for it on their calendars, which helps everyone else develop reasonable expectations as to when things will be done.

 Code reviews should be timely.
 A PR review should begin no more than **2 business days** after the PR is submitted.
+This applies to each reviewer: i.e., we expect all reviewers to respond within two days.
 The `develop` and `next` branches in particular often change quickly, so letting a PR languish only creates more merge work for the submitter.
 If a review cannot be begun within 2 business days, then the reviewers should **tell the submitter when they can begin**.
 This gives the reviewer the opportunity to keep working on the PR (if needed) or even withdraw and resubmit it.

 Reviewers must, above all else, **ensure that submitters follow the PR checklist** below.